sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

  - Rename this PEM certificate file in _/home/student/generateScript_ to the following: **truststore-escert.crt** (yes, this means that it will no longer be a PEM file).
 Note: that this name structure must be of the form **truststore-ALIASNAME.crt**, where ALIASNAME will be generated as the alias for the certificate.
 Note down your specific  ALIASNAME (**escert**), because you will need to specify this later when deploying a BAR file.
 1. Go back to _/home/student/Downloads_, open the downloaded JSON file **es-api-key.json** in your favourite editor and copy the API key to the clipboard.
 Note: copy only the API Key, not the quotes around it.
 ![](./images/cipdemo/ace-copy-api-key.jpg)

-1. Edit the configuration files:
+1. On the Developer Machine, open a Terminal session.
+Note that you will be signed in as _student_, and be in directory _/home/student/_.
- - On the Developer Machine, go back to the Terminal session.
-You should be in directory _/home/student/generateScript_.
-You have already put into this directory the _generateSecret.sh_ tool that will generate the secret, and some of the text files that form the input into that tool.
+1. Change to working directory  _/home/student/generateScript_.
+This directory contains a tool called  _generateSecret.sh_, which will generate the Secret you need.
+It also contains some files that form input into that tool.
 This directory now also has your renamed PEM file (**truststore-ALIASNAME.crt**) in it, which also forms input into the tool.
- - Use either `gedit setdbparms.txt` or `vi setdbparms.txt` to edit the _setdbparms.txt_ file.
+1. Use either `gedit setdbparms.txt` or `vi setdbparms.txt` to edit the **_setdbparms.txt_** file.
     - Replace the characters `<over-write with API Key>` with the API key that you copied to the clipboard a moment ago.
 Note that this must be done accurately, otherwise the connection from ACE to Event Streams will not work.
 The content of the file should look like this:
  ```
  kafka::KAFKA token TYu9y5iTqBxKeCDuko-BBCnaMpDn2zIZYJp7uYUzGFWh
  IntSvr::truststorePass thisispwdfortruststore password
  ```
-    - The first line means "when ACE uses its Kafka client to connect, use this API key as the password". (**token** is an unused id.)
+    - The first line means "when ACE uses its Kafka client to connect, use this API key as the password". (**token** is the userID for that password, but it is not used.)
-    - The second line means "when ACE refers to the identity _IntSvr::truststorePass_, it will use the password **password**. (**thisispwdfortruststore** is an unused id.)
-(Note that in the set of configuration files, **truststorePassword.txt** has already been defined, containing the matching value **password**.)
+    - The second line means "when ACE refers to the identity _IntSvr::truststorePass_, it will use the password **password**. (**thisispwdfortruststore** is the userID for that password, but it is not used.)
+Note that in the set of configuration files, **truststorePassword.txt** has already been defined, containing the matching value **password**.
     - `Save` your changes and exit the editor.
 1. Sign into the CIP namespace and run the tool to generate the Secret.
  - In the Terminal session, execute `sudo cloudctl login`.